SoftBank says Benchmark, Menlo Ventures ready to sell some Uber stock

 Still, many investors remained enthusiastic about Uber and told Reuters they were not selling.
 Mitchell Green of Lead Edge Capital, which invested when the company had a $40 billion valuation, has said he is eager to buy more Uber shares.

-Benchmark, despite a prolonged battle with Kalanick and other investors, recently tweeted it believed Uber could be worth $100 billion.
+Benchmark, despite a prolonged battle with Kalanick and other investors, tweeted in August it believed Uber would be worth more than $100 billion.

+Uber on Tuesday released to investors its third-quarter financial results, posting a net loss of $1.46 billion, up about 38 percent from $1.06 billion in the previous quarter and erasing earlier progress in diminishing losses, a source familiar with the matter told Reuters.

+Its net revenue, or Uber’s cut of ride fares, stood at $2 billion, up 14 percent from $1.75 billion in the previous quarter.